apache/nuttx/configs/b-l475e-iot01a/README.txt

        2017-08-01:  Testing began.
 The Spirit1 no configurations with no errors, but there are no tests yet in place to exercise it.
        2017-08-02:  The nettest, udp, telnet test programs were added.
+       2017-08-05:  Successfully exchanging packets, but there there are issues with address filtering, CRC calculation, and data integrity (like bad UDP checksums).
+Lot's more to be done!

      Test Matrix:
        The following configurations have been tested: